-Discover the tragic story of Leoš Janáček's opera Kátia Kabanová, staged in a chamber version by André Engel at the Théâtre des Bouffes du Nord in Paris.
-Soprano Kelly Hodson performs the role of the eponymous heroine, accompanied by baritone Jérôme Billy in Koudriac's role, Elena Gabouri in Kabanicha's role, and Paul Gaugler as Kátia's lover, Boris.
+After his widely lauded staging of The Cunning Little Vixen at the Paris Opera, André Engel dives back into the oeuvre of Leoš Janáček with the tragic story of Kátia Kabanová, presented in a chamber version at the Théâtre des Bouffes du Nord in Paris.
+Soprano Kelly Hodson performs the role of the eponymous heroine, accompanied by baritone Jérôme Billy (Koudriac), Elena Gabouri (Kabanicha), and Paul Gaugler as Kátia's lover, Boris.

-Kátia Kabanová is an opera in three acts sung in Czech, which libretto by Vincenc Červinka was inspired by Alexander Ostrovsky's play The Storm.
-The story takes place on the banks of the Volga.
-Kátia, a young, sensible and sincere woman, is married to Tichon Kabanov, whose mother profoundly despises her.
-She is in love with Boris and dreams of going away from the solitude of her home to experience liberty and true love.
-One night, when her husband is away, she secretly meets Boris, and the two lovers tell each other about their feelings.
-But Kátia, tormented by guilt, confesses everything when her husband comes back.
-Pressure and rejection by society constrain her to commit a tragic act to end her suffering.
+Kátia Kabanová is a three-act opera sung in Czech with a libretto by Vincenc Červinka, who drew his inspiration from Alexander Ostrovsky's The Storm.
+The story unfolds on the banks of the Volga where Kátia, a sensitive young woman, is married to the loutish Tichon Kabanov, whose mother despises her.
+Kátia is secretly in love with Boris and dreams of fleeing the solitude of her home and experiencing freedom and true love.
+One night, when her husband is away, she meets with Boris in secret, and the two lovers profess their feelings to each other.
+But Kátia, tormented by guilt, confesses everything to her husband—and is led by fear and shame to bring her suffering to a tragic and untimely end.